3rd June 2020

-Following the government announcement on the 18th of March 2020, Richard Taunton Sixth Form College will be closed to students from 4pm on Friday the 20th of March 2020 until further notice.
+Following the government announcement on the 18th of March 2020, Richard Taunton Sixth Form College closed to students and the public from 4pm on Friday the 20th of March 2020.

-As you are aware, the situation regarding COVID-19 (Coronavirus) is changing daily.
-Richard Taunton will continue to monitor the local and national context very carefully and follow Public Health England and the Government’s advice & action plan.
+As you are aware, the situation regarding COVID-19 (Coronavirus) changes on a regular basis.
+Richard Taunton will continue to monitor the local and national context very carefully and follow Public Health England and the Government’s advice.

-Any updates regarding how this affects the college, our students, visitors and any community users will be made here on the website and by social media.
+Any updates regarding how this affects the college, our students, visitors and any community users will be made here on the website.
 Parents and students will also be emailed directly.

 Teaching and Learning